mikegerwitz/shspec/README.md

 <!--
   Copyright (C) 2014 Mike Gerwitz

-  This file is part of GNU shspec.js.
+  This file is part of shspec.

   Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and